Authorities say the suspected Buffalo supermarket shooter traveled from hours away. Here's what we know

 "The shooter traveled hours from outside this community to perpetrate this crime on the people of Buffalo, a day when people were enjoying the sunshine, enjoying family, enjoying friends," Buffalo Mayor Byron Brown said at a Saturday evening news conference.
 "People in a supermarket, shopping and bullets raining down on them.
 People's lives being snuffed out in an instant for no reason."

+The suspect, Payton Gendron, an 18-year-old White man, was charged with first-degree murder, Buffalo City Court Chief Judge Craig Hannah told CNN, adding the district attorney's office is planning on indicting the suspect and bringing additional charges.
+Gendron pleaded not guilty to the charge.

-The suspect, who police identified as an 18-year-old White male, began shooting in the store's parking lot and then moved inside, where he continued shooting before surrendering to police, Buffalo Police Commissioner Joseph Gramaglia said.
+The suspect first opened fire in the store's parking lot and then moved inside, where he continued shooting before surrendering to police, Buffalo Police Commissioner Joseph Gramaglia said.

 Thirteen people were shot, with three suffering non-life threatening injuries, Gramaglia said.
 Of the 13 victims, 11 were African American and two were White, Gramaglia said.